モロッコ

 The colorful towns of Chefchaouen and Marrakech

-Dreamlike Chefchaouen woven in blues and whites, and Marrakech filled with reds and fragrances.
-Every view is picture-perfect.
+The dreamy Chefchaouen woven in blue and white, and Marrakech filled with reds and aromas.
+Everywhere you look, picturesque streets continue.

-Camel ride and camp experience in the Sahara Desert
+Camel ride & camping experience in the Sahara Desert

-In Merzouga, ride a camel across the dunes to a camp to enjoy the sunset and starry sky.
+In Merzouga ride camels across the dunes to a camp where you can enjoy the sunset and starry skies.
 Time around the bonfire becomes an unforgettable memory.

-A fulfilling route touching World Heritage sites and local culture
+A fulfilling route to experience World Heritage sites and local culture

-Packed with spots to feel culture and history firsthand like Fes' medina, the Volubilis ruins, and Ait Ben Haddou.
-Walking the streets and exploring markets are also delightful.
+Packed with spots to feel culture and history firsthand, such as Fes's medina, the Volubilis ruins, and Ait Ben Haddou.
+Walking the streets and exploring markets are also delightful highlights.

 Itinerary